sencer2022/SliderApp/README.md

 # Slider Example

-Javascript basics and DOM manipulation has been studied in this snippet.
+Javascript basics and DOM manipulation have been studied in this snippet.

 Bootstrap has been used.